cardano-foundation/CIPs/CIP-0054/README.md

 ### cardano.nft.getTransactions( string ) : Promise

 The argument to this function should be either an address, token fingerprint or the keyword “own”.
-It must match one of the ones specified via the new metadata mechanism detailed above.
+It must match one of the ones specified via the `transactions` key in the new metadata mechanism detailed above.

 This function will return a list of transaction hashes and metadata relating to the specified address or token.
 The list will be ordered by date with the newest transaction first, and will match the following format: